 Main Finding

 AI integration into FinTech significantly improves international trade efficiency.
-AI-driven automation (document processing, risk assessment, fraud detection, compliance) accelerates cross‑border payments, lowers transaction costs, reduces financial risk and information asymmetry, and thereby enhances trade performance — with transaction cost reduction identified as a key mediating channel.
+AI-enabled automation (document processing, predictive credit scoring, fraud detection, automated compliance) speeds cross‑border payments, reduces transaction costs, lowers information asymmetry, and strengthens risk management — with transaction‑cost reduction identified as a key mediating channel linking AI adoption to better trade outcomes.

 Key Points

-- Mediation: Transaction cost reduction is the principal pathway linking AI‑enabled FinTech innovations to better trade outcomes.
+- Mediation: transaction cost reduction emerged as a critical mediating factor connecting AI‑enabled FinTech innovations to improved trade outcomes.

 Data & Methods